DOWNLOAD APP

 Hermès Birkin Size Guide: 25 vs 30 vs 35 vs 40 – Which Fits Your Lifestyle?

-But once you’ve crossed the “Should I buy a Birkin?” bridge, and if you want it to look tailor-made for you, it’s essential to know which size, colour, and material will be perfect for your purpose and lifestyle.
+But once you’ve crossed the “Should I buy a Birkin?” bridge and want it to look tailor-made for you, it’s essential to know which size will suit your needs and lifestyle.

 Hermès Gris Neve Togo Leather Palladium Finish Birkin 25 Bag